mapbender/mapbender-digitizer/README.md

 | refreshLayersAfterFeatureSave | list of strings and / or numbers | Mapbender source instance ids (refer to "Layersets" tab in application backend) that will reload after any item is created, updated or deleted | -none- |

 ## Configuring "toolset"
-If `toolset` is null or not set, and the connected feature type declares its `geomType`, Digitizer will auto-select a compatible selection of tools to create feature geometries.

-If neither `toolset` nor the `geomType` are defined, all supported tools are offered.

-If auto-detection does not produce the desired set of tools, you may specify a list of tool names manually.
+Each schema may define a `toolset` setting to configure the types of drawing tools available during geometry creation.
+This should be a list of strings, or null for auto-configuration (which is the default).

 Valid tool names are:
 * `drawPoint` for point creation
 * `drawLine` for line drawing
 * `drawPolygon` for polygon drawing
 * `drawRectangle`, `drawCircle`, `drawEllipse` for rectangles, circles and ellipses respectively
-* `drawDonut` for polygons with interior cutouts
+* `drawDonut` for making interior cutouts in existing polygons

-If `toolset` is set as an empty list, none of these tools will be offered.
+If `toolset` is set as an empty list, no geometry creation tools will be offered.

+If `toolset` is null or not set, and the connected feature type declares its `geomType`, Digitizer will reduce the selection of tools to to those compatible with the `geomType` (e.g. no line drawing for datasets containing only points or polygons).

+If neither `toolset` nor the `geomType` are defined, all supported tools are offered.

-If `allowDigitize` is omitted or set to true, vertex modification and feature translation tools will also be offered.
+If feature modification is allowed (via `allowDigitize` / `allowEdit`), vertex modification and feature translation tools will also be offered.

-If `allowDigitize` is set to false, the `toolset` setting will be ignored completely, and no drawing / translating / modifying of geometries will be available at all.
+If `allowCreate` is set to false, no creation tools from the `toolset` setting will be offered. `drawDonut` (inherently a modification, not creation tool) may still be offered, if editing is allowed.

 ## Configuring tabular item listing
 Each schema configuration contains an object under key `table` with the following structure: